 Over 1,190 small businesses in the US said keeping customers was their third biggest challenge:

 Let’s face it, everybody uses email, and it’s a great way to reach customers.
+And when you communicate with your customers via email, use the DMARC report to prioritize security, avoiding email spamming and phishing.

 Also, consider CRM (Customer Relations Management) software to bring all of your customer information “under one roof.”